tehunter/phys-sim/README.md

 ## Features

-Everything should be working as expected.
+Everything should be working as expected, I hope.